-Slow-moving hurricane Dorian pounds Bahamas, inches towards Florida coast
+Hurricane Dorian bashes Bahamas, inches towards Florida coast

 Houses in a neighborhood in Freeport on Grand Bahama Island were engulfed by 6 feet (1.8 m) of water.
 “It looks like they’re boats on top of the water,” said Rosa Knowles-Bain, 61, a resident who fled two days ago to an emergency shelter.

-Dorian was expected to churn towards Florida by the day’s end, before bringing its powerful winds and dangerous surf along the coasts of Georgia, South Carolina and North Carolina by late Thursday.
+Dorian was expected to churn toward Florida by day’s end, before bringing its powerful winds and dangerous surf along the coasts of Georgia, South Carolina and North Carolina by late Thursday.

-Forecasters have told Floridians not to become complacent, as the storm is now predicted to stay off the coast.
+Forecasters have told Floridians not to become complacent because the storm is now predicted to stay off the coast.

-“It’s not that far off shore,” said Robbie Berg, a forecaster and hurricane specialist with the NHC.

-“All it has to do is jog a little bit west and you have a full-on hurricane rolling through Florida,” he said.
-“No one is out of the woods.”
+Dorian could drive seawater inland as it approaches, with parts of the northern Florida and Georgia coasts seeing as much as 7 feet (2.1 meters), said NHC Director Ken Graham, urging residents of coastal areas to obey any evacuation orders.

+“If you’re really told to get out of these low-lying areas by local officials, then do so,” Graham said in an online video briefing.

-Nine counties in Florida have issued mandatory evacuations.
-They included parts of Duval County, home to Jacksonville, one of Florida’s two biggest cities, and some areas in Palm Beach County, home to Trump’s Mar-a-Lago resort.
+Nine counties in Florida have issued mandatory evacuation orders.
+They included parts of Duval County, which includes Jacksonville, one of Florida’s two biggest cities, and some areas in Palm Beach County, home to Trump’s Mar-a-Lago resort.

+After days of warnings to flee a storm that at its peak was rated at the top of the scale of hurricane strength, many residents of Florida’s coast remained unsure whether to wait it out or evacuate.

+“I know it’s a mandatory evacuation, but everyone I talked to is staying, and I don’t know what to do.
+But I’m going to be ready and packed up in case I need to get on the road if they close those bridges,” Linda Cassano, a 53-year-old beautician who lives on Jacksonville Beach said as she stocked up on water and food.
+“What deterred me is everything was open, the garbage man came today, the post office was delivering, so those things kind of make you indecisive.”

 The storm was causing havoc for travelers on Florida’s east coast, where some airports and gasoline stations were closed.

-Orlando International Airport, one of the largest in the state, planned to cease commercial operations at 2 a.m. on Tuesday because of the storm, it said in a statement.
+Orlando International Airport ceased commercial operations because of the storm, it said in a statement.

 Walt Disney World Resort (DIS.N) in Orlando will close early on Tuesday, it said in a statement.